 Other labour-saving measures the companies are adopting include usage of prefabricated parts and reviewing the designs and architecture of pending projects so that they can use less manpower than previously possible.

 But Mr Lye has a word of caution about such labour-saving activities.

 He says: ‘’In this aspect, there must be a clear understanding of what it means by activities.
 In most cases, it means moving the activity from the site to an off-site factory, such as in the case of prefabrication plants.

 ‘’While the activity on site has been reduced, the entire process of work (from fabrication to installation to completion) may or may not significantly reduce the total amount of work done.’’

 He felt that the only way the construction sector can ride above the pandemic and increase productivity is through a holistic review of all the aspects, beginning from design all the way to the purchase of property.

-‘’I feel that a ‘renaissance’ of the construction industry is the most pressing issue, to attract the best available PMETs to work or continue to work in the industry.
-The construction industry is not attracting the best available PMETs to work or continue to work in the industry,’’ he adds.
+‘’I feel that a ‘renaissance’ of the construction industry is the most pressing issue, to attract the best available PMETs to work or continue to work in the industry,’’ he adds.

 With regards to news concerning the bankruptcy of the main contractor that was overseeing many HDB and Government building projects, a HDB spokesman said that HDB and the construction industry have had standard procedures and laws in place to regulate and govern situations such as bankruptcy and financial receivership, and so the public can be assured that due diligence has been observed.